Discordi0/Practice/HBT/Sherlock/Bumblebee.md

 A: 10.10.0.78

-I just used the one
+I just used the one that was 2 column before his name.

 Q3: What is the post_id of the malicious post that the contractor made?